-"You get what you pay for", "The poor man pays twice", "The other quote is much cheaper -can you beat it?"....These are phrases I often hear, and I hate seeing a poor installation, resulting in people having to pay twice to have their irrigation system installed.
+"You get what you pay for", "The poor man pays twice", "The other quote is much cheaper -can you match it?"....These are phrases I often hear, and I hate seeing a poor installation, resulting in people having to pay twice to have their irrigation system installed.

-We come across a lot of very poorly installed systems from unlicensed "irrigators" that are qualified in a similar field, such as gardeners and landscapers.
+We come across a lot of very poorly installed systems from unlicensed "irrigators" that are qualified in a similar field, such as plumbers, gardeners and landscapers.
 Yes they work in your garden, but would you trust the person at the car wash to service your car?

-Next is design.
-A licensed contractor will design the system based on the available flow and pressure at your property.
 Then we select the most suitable sprinklers for your property type and their location to give 'head to head' coverage, then size the pipes accordingly.
 Head to head coverage is where one sprinkler throws to, is the spot the next sprinkler should be installed.
 This will ensure even coverage- see the image below with 12 metre spacing in each direction.

 We often see sprinklers installed down the middle of the lawn instead of the edges, which means for the sprinklers to reach the corners there will be over spray onto hard surfaces such as roads, footpaths, driveways and houses.
 There will also be uneven water distribution resulting in /dry wet patches- You have to over water one area to give sufficient water to another area.

 We see pipes that are too small for the required flow (demand) significantly increasing the risk of water hammer, or on bigger sites they are just not able to deliver the flow required.
 Pipes can be installed too shallow (you didn't want to aerate your compacted turf did you??), or the wrong type of pipe for the pressure.